alabou/bcp-006-02/docs/NMOS With H.264.md

   If IS-04 Sender `manifest_href` is not `null`, the SDP transport file at the **/transportfile** endpoint on an IS-05 Sender MUST comply with the same requirements described for the SDP transport file at the IS-04 Sender `manifest_href`.

   If the Receiver is not capable of consuming the stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
 If it is unable to assess the stream compatibility because some parameters are not included `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.

-  A Receiver supporting the `static` Flow mode SHOULD fail a `PATCH` on the **/staged** endpoint if the parameter sets provided in the SDP transport file are associated to multiple Flows and it SHOULD become inactive if the parameter sets received in-band and out-of-band are associated to multiple Flows.
-A Receiver supporting the `strict` Flow mode SHOULD fail a `PATCH` request if the SDP transport file provides picture parameter sets associated to multiple Flows or more than one sequence parameter set and it SHOULD become inactive if the picture parameter sets received in-band and out-of-band are not new or duplicates or are associated to multiple Flows or the in-band and out-of-band parameter sets contain more than one sequence parameter set.

-  Informative note: in strict mode one SPS and multiple PPS can be defined once either out-of-band or in-band.
-They cannot be redefined unless strictly being duplicates.

 ### Parameter Sets